Plan your journey to Blackpool from the main road and rail network using Omio, it makes getting to Blackpool a breeze!

-There’s a choice of the modern, smooth trams or the old style Heritage Trams.
-They operate from separate Heritage Tram stops using a different timetable.
+There’s a choice of the modern, smooth trams (above).
+The old style Heritage Trams operate from separate stops using a different timetable.

 Buses on the Fylde Coast are also operated by Blackpool Transport and most of the routes use new Palladium style buses.
 There’s a range of timetables, services and fare options to help you to plan the best route and most cost effective way of travelling.

 Blackpool is well connected to neighbouring towns and the whole of the Fylde coast by public transport.
 A programme of investment is well underway, with brand new single and double decker buses replacing the old fleet.

 Regular reader Barrie C. Woods sent in this photo of one of the ten new Dennis ENVIRO 400 buses during the launch event in St Johns Square, Blackpool.

 Each has a capacity of 72 seated and up to 100 with standees.
 They are built on Dennis Chassis with Alexander bodies and operate with low-emission engines.
 They also have Wi-fi and various other modern features.
 Blackpool was the first operator to order them outside London.

 Car parking in Blackpool, is often cited as being plentiful, with numerous public pay and display car parks.
 There’s also pay and display on-street parking in the town centre and along the promenade.